thomasfjen/enderwire_nonpro/README.md

 You can print the drilling guide from this for drilling the bed carriage: https://www.thingiverse.com/thing:3530419/files

+Or use the files of the drill-less carriage adapter, you may have to use shorter bed springs/silicone spacers tho, as bed is raised about 8mm and can interfere with lower z rail stops.

+You may want to use the optimized motor moutns: https://github.com/strayr/SWE3-motor-mounts They add a third screw to the frame to avoid tilting of the assembly.

 Watch the Table down below to replace files to make these two repos compatible.